oktadev/okta-blog/_source/_posts/2022-08-30-introducing-the-new-okta-mobile-sdks.md

 We now support storing multiple tokens or user accounts in a single application.
 This is a big improvement over the legacy Okta OIDC SDK, which made the assumption that an app would only ever have a single user at a time.
 Storing multiple tokens helps you create more sophisticated apps, such as:

-* Multi-user applications that allow users to quick switch between profiles
+* Multi-user applications that allow users to quickly switch between profiles
 * Applications that utilize app extensions, or widgets that wish to use separate tokens for each extension, for security reasons
 * Apps that use separate tokens with different scopes for escalated access